japila-books/apache-spark-internals/docs/executor/CoarseGrainedExecutorBackend.md

 Unable to create executor due to [message]
 ```

-NOTE: `RegisteredExecutor` is sent exclusively when `CoarseGrainedSchedulerBackend` RPC Endpoint xref:scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.adoc#RegisterExecutor[receives a `RegisterExecutor`] (that is sent right before CoarseGrainedExecutorBackend RPC Endpoint <<onStart, starts accepting messages>> which happens when CoarseGrainedExecutorBackend <<run, is started>>).
+NOTE: `RegisteredExecutor` is sent exclusively when `CoarseGrainedSchedulerBackend` RPC Endpoint scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.md#RegisterExecutor[receives a `RegisterExecutor`] (that is sent right before CoarseGrainedExecutorBackend RPC Endpoint <<onStart, starts accepting messages>> which happens when CoarseGrainedExecutorBackend <<run, is started>>).

 == [[RegisterExecutorFailed]] RegisterExecutorFailed